ardalanamini/xcoins-code-review/README.md

   - Not using exact versions for dependencies.
     > This issue has somewhat similar effects as the `package-lock.json` issue,
     > as `^version` will allow any semver compatible version to be installed.
+- Missing `eslint` config.
+  > The `eslint` config allows to enforce the desired code style among all the contributors.
 - Issues in the `src` directory:
   - Unused imports. (e.g. unused `lodash` import in the `src/scripts/seed.ts`)